Last US hypersonic test fails after anomaly

 The anomaly prevented the Defense Department from completing the test, but the Pentagon said it was not a total failure.

 “Although the Department was unable to collect data on the entire anticipated flight profile, the information gathered from this event will provide vital insights,” Pentagon spokesman Lt.
 Col. Tim Gorman said in a statement.
-Gorman did not provide further details about the nature of the anomaly or at what stage of the test it occurred.
+Gorman did not provide further details regarding the nature of the anomaly or at what stage of the test it occurred.

 Program officials will review the test to find out what went wrong and to take action on future tests, Gorman said.